leo-editor/leo-editor/leo/doc/importers.md

 - No parsing or deep understanding of any language is ever done.

 This is essential for javascript.
-#3 kinds of importers
-There are three general kinds of importers.

-1. Most languages with strings, comments, or other multi-line syntax constructs.

-2. Languages without strings, comments, etc.

-3. The json scanner.
-This importer uses the json dict.
-It scans no input lines.

 #The Importer class
 The base Importer class, in leo.plugins.importers.linescanner.py, defines default versions all code.